xitiomet/jaxt/README.md

 ws://127.0.0.1:8101/jaxt/

-once connected you must transmit an object containing {"apiPassword":"xxxxxxx"} before you will receive any packets or be able to transmit.
+Once connected you must transmit an object containing {"apiPassword":"xxxxxxx"} before you will receive any packets or be able to transmit.
+This can even be included as a field in your first packet.

 The format of AX.25 packets is the same as the POST packet format documented above.
 JSON objects should be sent as a single line.

 You can also view packets using the simple HTTP interface at:

 http://127.0.0.1:8101/

+### Other API paths

+* /jaxt/api/transmit/ - You can either POST a packet as a JSON object to this path, or by specifying "source", "destination", and "payload" parameters using GET.
+Both must include "apiPassword" field as well.

+* /jaxt/api/settings/ - Retrieve current JAXT settings.
+Must include "apiPassword" which is excluded from the response for security reasons.